leklachu/endless-sky-syndicate/1-rescue.md

 	+ Failure is delayed: if he dies but you land on crossroads before any other planet, you complete 2b anyway
 	+ also can land on 2b with escort lagging behind
 - [todo] test downey's office w/o completing Package Delivery; also logs on Downey in both cases
-- MESSAGE FROM bARMY eDWARD ...
-HOT NEW TECHNOLOGY
 - ScS Quarg Query: should come after First Contact if not yet met Quarg.
 	+ But it doesn't.
 Maybe it's okay this way
 - if Militia (Rogue) government as +0.1 toward FW,
 	+ Makes sense that they respond favourably to you helping the FW
 	+ But also means you could help FW enough before that mission, and they won't attack you... but will attack your escorts
-- ScS Tarazed 3: will the Wolf Packs go straight for your ships if other hostiles in the area?
-I think so...
+- ScS Tarazed 3: Wolf Packs will fight republic ships if there are, rather than aiming for your convoy.
+- Wife side-plot: better to space out (& start) with random chance or measured gap?
+- Potential bug in Wifery 4: if you select maurissa only, then reload, then select lily only and finish, you now have no options!